The French Baccalaureate Track

 In 9th grade (Classe de Troisième), students take the exams of the Brevet des Collèges.
 This track continues through the end of 10th grade, at which point students formally commit to either the French Baccalaureate or the International Baccalaureate.

-A new Diplôme National du Brevet (DNB) will be introduced in June 2017, requiring skills and competencies in all subjects.
+A new Diplôme National du Brevet (DNB) was introduced in June 2017, requiring skills and competencies in all subjects.
 Project-based learning is an essential component, as is citizenship building, career and college preparation, and the development of a broad understanding of the arts.

 - At the end of grade 9 in the French track, all students must write the Brevet exam.

 - Students will take final exams in French, Mathematics, History/Geography, Sciences and Technology over three days.